Zanark/blog/_posts/2019-07-12-A-Programmer-in-a-rut.md

 Stick to your priorities and you'll be able to finish all the tasks and this time there wont be a pile of laundry on the back of your mind.

+### 3. Don't let yourself get bored.

+Boredom brings sadness.
+It'll make you think about your life, all the bad choices you made in the past, whether you are happy or not etc.

+It basically brings too much unpleasentness with it.

+So dont let yourself get bored, go draw, learn something new, go out and play, try someone else's spotify playlist, watch a new movie/anime/tv-series/whatever.